Solomon Built the Temple in Silence and Wove Two Gates Into Its Design

 Together these texts describe a man who thought in systems.
 The silent construction was a statement about the divine source of the project.
 The two-gate system was a statement about human need.
 The throne design was a statement about the relationship between wisdom and accountability.
 And the Song of Songs, which tradition attributes to Solomon, was a statement about the relationship between God and Israel, intimate, longing, aware of separation but never severing the bond.

-There is one more detail that closes the picture.
 The Talmud in tractate Moed Katan records that when Tisha B'Av comes, the anniversary of the Temple's destruction, mourners do not greet each other.
 The reason given is that on this day, the mourner is the default.
 Everyone mourns.
-The gate that Solomon built for mourners was, eventually, the only gate that mattered.
+The gate Solomon built for mourners was, eventually, the only gate that mattered.
 When the Temple fell, every Jew entered through that door.
+Josephus preserved the silence.
+The Midrash preserved the gates.
+The aggadic tradition preserved the throne.
+All of them were trying to say the same thing about a building that no longer stood: that it had been designed not just to house the divine presence, but to hold the full range of human life inside a sacred frame.